learn-static/hist-320/content/6-includes.md

 - Locate and click on the "pages" folder in your repository.
 - Inside the "pages" folder, locate and click on the `essay-01.md` file.
 - Click the pencil button at the top right of your `essay-01.md` file to open editing mode.
-- Two lines below the title in your `essay-01.md` file, paste the "include" text that you copied from your website.
+- Create two new lines below the title in your `essay-01.md` file, and paste the "include" text that you copied from your website.
 - Scroll down to the bottom of the file and type a commit message into the "Commit changes" text box.
 - Click the green "Commit changes" button to save your changes.
-- Head over to where you opened your "Essay In Progress" page in a different tab or window.
+- Head over to where you opened your website in a different tab or window, and use the navigation menu to switch back to the "Essay In Progress" page.
 - Wait a minute or two, then refresh the "Essay In Progress" page.
 - Once you refresh your site, you should see the new image appear below your essay title.
 - The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.